 Welcome.
-This page will help you to understand if a traditional bike bell will fit on your bike.
+This page will help you to understand if a Hand Painted or Large Traditional bike bell will fit on your bike.
 It also shows you how to attach your bell.

 Bicycle Bells are designed to be fitted to standard round handlebars on a bike, scooter or some balance bikes that range in width from 15 to 25mm in diameter.
 The most common handlebar diameter is 22.2mm.
 This will be the skinner part of your handlebar next to where you grip.